pkalidasan/financial-sample-and-analysis-/README.md

 Revenue: ₹ 127.93M

-These key metrics provide a quick snapshot of the overall financial performance.
+These key points provide a quick snapshot of the overall financial performance.

 Visuals and Insights